When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Shade range restricts welding ability.
+• Shade range restricts some welding types.

-• Auto-darkening fails.
+• Auto-darkening occasionally fails.

 Product Specs